Tiago-Lira/scrapyd-mongodb/README.md

 ## Config

-The configuration to use this library in your scrapy project is pretty simple.
-You just need to override the `application` in your `scrapy.cfg` file:
+To start using this library you just need to override the `application` option in your `scrapy.cfg` file:
 ```cfg

 [scrapyd]